rockwood/fcpx-Marker-Converter/readme.md

 Option 2 - Drag your .fcpxml file onto the Markers.app icon.
 You'll be asked where to save the markers text file.

+### Compressor Error Calibration

+Some users experience a slight timing error when importing markers into compressor - especially when converting very long projects.
+If your markers are slightly off, select "Yes" to the dialog.

 ### Import into Compressor
 In the Compressor preview window, click the marker button and select "Import Chapter Marker List".
 Select your markers text file, and BOOM!
 Markers imported.